-

 American development of the southern shore of the St. Lawrence River and Lake Ontario was paralleled by British settlement to the north and west in Upper Canada.
 By 1800, the village of Kingston, thirty-six miles distant from Sackett’s Harbour, had already developed into the largest community on Lake Ontario.
 Established on the site of the former French fort

 ‘Frontenac’, Kingston developed as a result of the transfer of the Crown’s military facilities from nearby Carleton Island.
 This had been Britain’s most important military post in the Great Lakes system during the Revolutionary War.
 But because the 1783 peace treaty ending the Revolutionary War, placed the boundary between British North America and the United States in the middle of the Great Lakes and down the St. Lawrence River through its main channel, Carleton Island fell into American territory.
-During that war, the Crown constructed a dock-yard,
+During that war, the Crown constructed a dock-yard,9 Nafis and Cornish.
+The Life of General Brown (New York: P.J.
+Cozans, 1847) p.15.

 10 A potassium carbonate made from wood ashes used in agriculture as fertilizer or industry as gunpowder.